libvis/python-libvis/docs/source/simple_story.rst

             vis.vars.fails += 1

-Now, you have a live dashboard running at http://localhost:7000 with up-to-date number of your poor sheep.
+Now, you have a live dashboard running at http://localhost:7000 with an up-to-date number of your poor sheep.

-Getting updates from browser
+Getting updates from your browser
 ----------------------------